MSMvR/oefening-git-on-github/README.md

 we gaan dik ouwe

 fuck liefde Now I've edited this file on the `second-branch`-branch.

 je stinkt
+...

+And now I've edited this file on the `main`-branch. **I've added some text to this line now from the branch `conflicting-instructions`**